jdeluyck/kcoreorg-website/_posts/2007/2007-11-14-and-back-to-apple.md

 Yesterday I picked up my macbook, which <a href="https://kcore.org/2007/11/09/my-mac-is-back/" target="_blank">recently returned from repair</a>, and a screw fell out. wtf?

-I checked, you can&#8217;t tighten it, seems the internal socket where the screw is supposed to be set in is broken/missing.
+I checked, you can't tighten it, seems the internal socket where the screw is supposed to be set in is broken/missing.
 Way to go Apple.
-You&#8217;re definitely scoring points on this one&#8230; negative points.
+You're definitely scoring points on this one... negative points.

-I took it back to the dealer, they&#8217;re going to send it back to Apple.
+I took it back to the dealer, they're going to send it back to Apple.

 Fuck.